Craig House (New Jersey)

-The Craig House is a restored Revolutionary War era farmhouse.
-In June 1778, it was used by the British Army as a hospital during the Battle of Monmouth.
-It is one of many 18th century farmhouses that have been preserved at Monmouth Battlefield State Park.
-The Craig House is located in Freehold Township in Monmouth County, New Jersey.
+The Craig House is the name of a restored colonial era farmhouse in western Monmouth County, New Jersey, which was located on the site of the Battle of Monmouth during the Revolutionary War in June 1778.
+Utilized during the battle by the British Army as a hospital, it is one of many 18th century farmhouses that have been preserved at Monmouth Battlefield State Park.
+The Craig House is located in Freehold Township.
 Monmouth Battlefield is administered by the New Jersey State Park Service.

 History

 Colonial history

 In 1664, the Duke of York (later James II & VII) granted the Monmouth Tract to Sir George Carteret and various Scottish Presbyterian and English Quaker settlers, fleeing religious persecution at home.
 In 1693, along with Middletown and Shrewsbury, Freehold was established by act of legislature as one of the three original townships in Monmouth County.

 Among the first Scottish settlers in modern-day western Monmouth County was John Craig Sr. (ca. 1650–1724) of Perth Amboy, New Jersey, who settled with his family in 1685.
 He acquired in 1695 a plot of land named by locals as "Topinemes".

 John Sr.'s son Archibald Craig (1678-1751) bought the premises of what would be the Craig Farmstead in 1720.
 His son Samuel (1708–1746) inherited the farm in 1744 and set out to construct what would be the Craig House in 1746.

 Samuel unfortunately died later in 1746, with the ownership of the farm reverting to his father Archibald.
 When Archibald died in 1751, he bequeathed the estate to his grandson (and Samuel's son) John Jr. (1737-1824), however he was not of adult age to take claim his inheritance.
 The farm had to been rented out to tenants until John Jr. turned 21 in 1758.

 Sometime around 1770, John Jr., now married to his wife Ann Craig (1739-1824) with a child, had added an addition to the house.
 He added a two-story Georgian style section adjacent to the older single-story Dutch style section of the house.
 This brought the house to its modern proportions and to what it would've looked like at the time of the Battle of Monmouth, roughly seven years later.